-- Volatility of commodity prices which may impact investment decisions taken.
-The Group monitors price forecasts in Board meetings and reacts accordingly. - Foreign currency volatility impacts the potential cost base of projects and the Group monitors and assesses, as far as practicable, the impact on budgets and cash flows.
+- Commodity price risk which may impact investment decisions taken.
+The Group monitors price forecasts in Board meetings and reacts accordingly - Liquidity risk for completion of planned work programmes and going concern - Foreign currency volatility impacts the potential cost base of projects and the Group monitors and assesses, as far as practicable, the impact on budgets and cash flows

-- Operational risks relate to dealing with stakeholders on any potential project.
-The ability of partners to finance and support projects, customers or governments to approve projects can impact budgets and cash flows and the Group maintains and monitors its stakeholder relationships. - Availability of finance and funding is key to ensuring that there are funds available for working capital and to allow the Group to make strategic investment decisions.
-The Board is responsible for monitoring the cash flows and cash forecasts of the business.
+- Availability of finance and funding is key to ensuring that there are funds available for working capital and to allow the Group to make strategic investment decisions.
+The Board is responsible for monitoring the cash flows and cash forecasts of the business